shilad/cartograph/README.md

 ## Data format

 The basics: Your data need to be vectorized (think word2vec) and have some kind of popularity/weighting score attached to each individual data point.
 They'll be stored in tsvs (tab-separated files), which are pretty easy to create if you don't have them already.
+(This may change to csv files as we move to processing in Pandas.)

 ### Files you need
 I'll number the files you need so that you can reference them later.